 - Choose a range of values from the drop-down menu next to Number of Ranges.

-This value determines the number of range values your gauge will show.
+This value determines the number of range values the gauge shows.

 - Optionally, type a numerical value in the Target text box.

-This displays a marker on your gauge at the value you selected.
+A marker appears on the gauge at the value you selected.

 - Type numerical values in the Range text boxes.